googleapis/cloud-trace-nodejs/README.md

   2. Copy the key somewhere your application can access it.
 Be sure not to expose the key publicly.
   3. Set the environment variable `GOOGLE_APPLICATION_CREDENTIALS` to the full path to the key.
 The debug agent will automatically look for this environment variable.

-3. Alternatively, if you are running your application on a machine where your are using the [`gcloud` command line tools][gcloud-sdk], and are logged using `gcloud beta auth application-default login`, you already have sufficient credentials, and a service account key is not required.
+3. Alternatively, if you are running your application on a development machine or test environment where you are using the [`gcloud` command line tools][gcloud-sdk], and are logged using `gcloud beta auth application-default login`, you already have sufficient credentials, and a service account key is not required.

 ## Viewing your traces